Dagrin

 Oladapo Olaitan Olaonipekun, also known as Dagrin (25 October 1984 – 22 April 2010), was a Nigerian rapper from Ogun, Nigeria.
-A film of his life entitled Ghetto Dreamz was released in April 2011.
+A film of his life entitled Ghetto Dreamz was produced in April 2011.
+He is recognized for paving the way for indigenous rap in Nigeria.
+He is widely considered one of the greatest Nigerian rappers of all time.

 Early life

-Olaonipekun's home was in Meiran, Alagbado, Lagos.
+Olaonipekun's home was in Meiran, Alagbado, Lagos State.

 Career

-He released his first studio album Still On The Matter, but the album flopped due to not having enough promotion.
-In 2009 He released his second studio album called C.E.O.
+He released his first studio album Still On The Matter in 2006-07.
+In 2009, He released his second studio album called C.E.O.
 (Chief Executive Omoita).
 In 2010 he was nominated for the Nigerian Entertainment Awards for Best Album (C.E.O.), Hottest Single "Pon Pon Pon", Best Rap Act and Best Collaboration with vocals.
 His album C.E.O.
 (Chief executive Omota English: Chief Executive Thug) won the Hip hop World Award 2010 for best rap album.
 From it came the singles "Pon Pon Pon", and "Kondo".
-Dagrin worked with other Nigerian artists such as Y.Q, 9ice, M.I, Iceberg Slim, Omobaba, Terry G, Ms Chief, Owen G, K01, code, MISTAR DOLLAR, TMD entertainment, Omawumi, Chudy K, Bigiano, and Konga.
-His third studio If I Die was released posthumously One of the song he sang from the album If I Die. was If I Die, it was as if he knew he was going to actually die after the release of that album.
+Dagrin worked with other Nigerian artists such as Y.Q, 9ice, M.I, Iceberg Slim, Omobaba, Hyce_age Terry G, Ms Chief, Owen G, K01, code, MISTAR DOLLAR, TMD entertainment, Omawumi, Chudy K, Bigiano, and Konga.
+His third studio If I Die was released posthumously.